Protesting Is Uncomfortable. Should It Be Easier?

 But here's the other part to remember.
 Protesting is by nature, confrontational.
 Challenging the status quo will bother people, because it forces them to rethink their own values and behaviors.
 Fifty years ago, Tommie Smith and John Carlos were kicked off the Olympic track team and faced death threats as a result of what today seems like a small, respectful act of protest.

-Colin Kaepernick, (who you also seem to be channeling,) has been the subject of verbal abuse and personal attacks from the President of the United States for kneeling during the national anthem back in 2016.
+Colin Kaepernick, whom you also seem to be channeling, has been the subject of verbal abuse and personal attacks from the President of the United States for kneeling during the national anthem back in 2016.

 And that's to be expected.
 Every high-profile protester who has sought to fight racial injustice in this country has faced massive ire, from abolitionists to civil rights marchers to Black Lives Matter activists.